 1. Requiring an apology, in person or electronically, acknowledging the harm caused and detailing the steps the person will take to ensure it doesn't happen again.

 2. Exclusion of the member from the community, either temporarily or permanently.

 3. Requiring the Staff member to take an anti-oppression class.

 4. A written warning in the Staff member's personnel file.

 Smo Sienkiewicz is our first Community Liaison.
 Being a Slav, an immigrant, a non-binary person with mental health issues, and having made a number of non-conforming life choices, Smo has firsthand experience with a range of discriminatory behaviours.
-S/he cares deeply about mindful and compassionate community-building.
+He cares deeply about mindful and compassionate community-building.
 Smo has professional experience in outreach and community management with Hydra e.V. and Berliner Stadtmission.
-S/he is involved in activism around the topics of Sex Work and reproductive rights.
+He is involved in activism around the topics of Sex Work and reproductive rights.